Diversity and Inclusion

 I painted this portrait of George Floyd following the recent events in America.
 I felt very strongly about what had happened and wanted to express this injustice through art.
 I tried to highlight his last words “I can’t breathe” as these were so cruelly ignored by the police.

 Year 8 Art Scholar Ananya Rammohan, May 2020

 Croydon High School believes in the power of transformative action inspired by meaningful debate.
 In June 2020, following the killing of George Floyd in America, people across the world held governments and organisations to account in relation to policies and attitudes that lead to inequalities for black and other minority ethnic groups.
 The message, which we wholeheartedly endorse, is clear.

 As a school, we are proud of our richly diverse community and we celebrate the talents, aspirations and individuality of every member of our student body in our school mantra, Every girl, every day.

 We also recognise that there is much to do, globally, nationally and locally to ensure that deep seated and fundamental inequalities are addressed.

 We believe that the best starting place is within ourselves as individuals and within our own school community.
 We openly acknowledge that we are at the early stages of a journey, which has been too much delayed and which now needs to be progressed with urgency and full commitment.

-Whilst discussions along these lines have been happening for some time, the catalyst for our current actions has obviously been the events in the United States over the past few weeks, and specifically the death of George Floyd.
+Whilst discussions along these lines have been happening for some time, the catalyst for renewed action was obviously the events in the United States in 2020, and specifically the death of George Floyd.

 This letter can be read HERE